 Slow and Steady SEO

 SEO, or search engine optimization, is the art of increasing traffic and awareness of your brand through organic search results.
-The mutual goals of traffic and awareness are achieved through implementing search engine friendly components.
+The mutual goals of traffic and awareness are achieved by implementing search engine friendly components.
 In other words, implement things that are known to make Google happy.